esp-rs/book/src/application-development/index.md

 For more advanced work with chip memory and to use collections from the `core` library that require heap allocation, the user is offered to use `esp-alloc`.
 A separate [chapter in the book](./alloc.md) is devoted to this.

-## Embedded Rust ecosystem integration
+## Embedded Rust Ecosystem Integration

 The most popular Hardware Abstraction Layer in the Embedded Rust environment is [`embedded-hal`], which provides a number of traits for several peripherals that simplify and unify the user's work with them. `esp-hal` also implements these traits within its drivers.
-In addition, various traits from different crates used in the embedded Rust industry have also been implemented, such as [`rand_core`] traits for our RNG driver, as well as [`embedded-io`] traits, which are analogues of `std::io` traits for no_std applications.
+In addition, various traits from different crates used in the embedded Rust industry have also been implemented, such as [`rand_core`] traits for our RNG driver, as well as [`embedded-io`] traits, which are analogues of `std::io` traits for `no_std` applications.

 [`esp-hal` documentation]: https://docs.espressif.com/projects/rust/esp-hal/latest/
 [`esp-radio` sub-repository]: https://github.com/esp-rs/esp-hal/tree/main/esp-radio